aavshr/fixCache/README.md

 ## How it works

-- FixCache keeps track of bug fix commits pushed to the `tracked-branch` of a repository and maintains a fix-sized cache of file entities related to the bug fix.
+- FixCache keeps track of bug fix commits pushed to the `tracked-branch` of a repository and maintains a fix-sized cache of file entities related to bug fixes.
+The bug fix commits are identified by the `fix keywords` provided in the configuration.

-- On pull requests, it fetches the cache and updates the pull requests with information about the files present in the cache if the pull requests updates files present in the cache.
+- On pull requests, it fetches the cache and updates the pull requests with information about the files present if th pull request updates these files.
     - it adds a label `Fix Cache` to the pull request.
-    - it adds a comment with information about the files present in the cache and the number of previous cache hits.
+    - it adds a comment with the filenames present in the cache and the respective number of cache hits.

 ## Deploying your own fixCache

 FixCache is deployed on [Deta micros](https://deta.sh).
-Follow the following steps to deploy your own FixCache as a github app with custom configuration.
+The following steps show how to deploy your own FixCache as a github app with custom configuration.

 ### Clone the repository

-Clone the repository with `git clone https://github.com/aavshr/fixCache.git`.
+- Clone the repository with `git clone https://github.com/aavshr/fixCache.git`.

 ### Deploy on Deta

-This deployment is for Deta micros.
+This deployment is for [Deta micros](https://deta.sh).
 You will need to have signed up for deta and the deta cli installed.

 If you want to deploy on another platform, you will need to modify the code slightly and then set up the respective configuration for deployment to other platforms.

-After you have cloned the repository, change the directory to the cloned directory and enter in your terminal
+- After you have cloned the repository, change the directory to the cloned directory and enter in your terminal

 ```shell
 $ deta new